paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-015-pension-for-non-service-connected-disability-or-death-or-for-service.md

 **(d)** If any person has been awarded more than one medal of honor, or married to more than one person who has been awarded a medal of honor, such person shall not receive more than one special pension.

+**(e)**

-**(e)** Effective as of December 1 each year, the Secretary shall increase the amount of monthly special pension payable under subsection (a) as of November 30 of such year by the same percentage as the percentage by which benefit amounts payable under title II of the Social Security Act ([42 U.S.C.
+(1) Effective as of December 1 each year, the Secretary, subject to paragraph (2), shall increase the amount of monthly special pension payable under subsection (a) as of November 30 of such year by the same percentage as the percentage by which benefit amounts payable under title II of the Social Security Act ([42 U.S.C.
 401](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section401&num=0&edition=prelim) et seq.) are increased effective December 1 of such year as a result of a determination under section 215(i) of that Act ([42 U.S.C.
 415(i)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section415/i&num=0&edition=prelim)).

+(2) The Secretary shall not, under paragraph (1), increase the amount of monthly special pension payable under subsection (a) in a year if such amount was otherwise increased during such year.

 **(f)**